New generation warfare: Origin

 The term Gerasimov Doctrine was coined by Mark Galeotti in his blog "In Moscow's Shadows" while discussing an article Gerasimov published in the Military-Industrial Courier (Voenno-Promyshlennyi Kurier) called "The Value of Science in Foresight" (Tsennost' nauki v predvidenii') in the edition of 27 February–5 March 2013.

 Galeotti later regretted coining the term.

 One researcher says Gerasimov’s article was the draft of his annual speech to the Russian Academy of Military Science in March 2013, and expressed his views on American doctrine.

 This article was reprinted in the English-language magazine Military Review, and subsequently quoted many times in the Western press.

 Gerasimov's views on future warfare

-The doctrine calls for a 4:1 ratio of non-military to military action.
-Gerasimov emphasises "the importance of controlling the information space and the real-time coordination of all aspects of a campaign, in addition to the use of targeted strikes deep in enemy territory and the destruction of critical civilian as well as military infrastructure."
+The doctrine calls for a 4:1 ratio of non-military (i.e politics, information, intelligence, economics (4) to military (1) components.
+Gerasimov emphasizes "the importance of controlling the information space and the real-time coordination of all aspects of a campaign, in addition to the use of targeted strikes deep in enemy territory and the destruction of critical civilian as well as military infrastructure."
 He also proposes to cloak regular military units in "the disguise of peacekeeper or crisis-management forces."